JPShag/ProjectToFile/README.md

 # Advanced Backup and Restore Application

 A powerful and user-friendly application for backing up and restoring files and folders with a graphical user interface.
+Useful for AI.

 ## Features